DoomsdayRobots/reNES/README.md

 # reNES
-This is a tool to help in renaming " .nes " files
+This is a tool for editing and renaming " .nes " files.